Ireland

 Opening round at Portmarnock, then west to Sneem

 An early tee at Portmarnock — one of the great old links, a few miles up the coast from Dublin.
 Lunch at the club, then the bus points south-west for the long, scenic haul to Kerry.
-We land in the tidy little village of Sneem and get our first proper country dinner at Matt the Threshers.
+We will get to the village of Sneem late so we will stop along the way for dinner at Matt the Threshers, a nice country Irish restaurant.
+This was a popular spot where I would stop with my family when I was growing up.

 • 10:40amTee time · Portmarnock Golf Club